 If you know the parks, you'll understand that the Disneyland Park tour is naturally more worthwhile, offering a far vaster array of hidden facts and stories thanks to the layer-upon-layer of storytelling the Imagineers built into every inch of the park.
 But that's not to say the Walt Disney Studios Park tour should be avoided — far from it, the revelation of all its hidden nods to Disney and moviemaking history might just reveal a whole new side to the park.

-Both tours come highly recommended, for newcomers and Disney veterans.
+Both full park tours come highly recommended, for newcomers and Disney veterans.

 Your own personal tour guide for a day at both Disney Parks.